lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

 .. figure:: ./figures/Control_Waves2.png
    :scale: 75%

-   Control Circuit Model's Simulation Waveforms
+   Simulation Waveforms with OpenFPGA Circuit Model

 .. note:: The waveform inputs do not need to exactly match because the testbench provides input in random intervals.